CrystalCo/reservation-alert/README.md

-Amazon price alert
+Reservation alert
 ==================

-Poll an Amazon sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.
+Send yourself an email when a reservation is available on the Explore Tock site.

 ## Installation
 Clone the repository.
-This code was written for python 3 (3.6.3), you should also have [pip](https://pip.pypa.io/en/stable/) installed.
+This code was written for python 3 (3.8.12), you should also have [pip](https://pip.pypa.io/en/stable/) installed.

 - To install required libraries: